How do I get assistance in understanding my utility bill?

 - Online Portal – Go paperless and pay electronically.
 Create a username and password to pay your bill online through your checking or savings account.
 Log in to your existing account or create a new account.

-- One-time payment online with fee—Make a one-time payment with a credit/debit card or bank account.
-There is a fee charged by a third-party biller; UGI does not keep this fee.
+- One-time payment online — Make a one-time payment with a credit/debit card – no fee

 - Pay by mail—An addressed envelope is included with your paper bill to send back to UGI.
 Click here to view the mailing addresses.